FTI stocks a broad range of high quality Sandvik European manufactured seamless Stainless steel tube manufactured to ASTM A269 – 316L.

-FTI’s stainless steel tube is suitable for high pressure, vacuum, impulsing and pressure surge applications.
-The tube is suitable for use with compression fittings and may be bent by hand or machine.
+FTI’s Sandvik stainless steel tube is suitable for high pressure, vacuum, impulsing and pressure surge applications.
+The Sandvik tube is suitable for use with compression fittings and may be bent by hand or machine.

-The standard stocked and minimum order length is 3 metres; 6 metre lengths are also available if required.
+The standard stocked and minimum order length of Sandvik tube is 3 metres; 6 metre lengths are also available if required.
 FTI also stock 1/16th coiled stainless steel tube.
 Other OD sizes are also available please contact us for further information

 - Manufactured to ASTM A269 SS Grade 316L